CSE-583-Project/similar_image_finder/README.md

 ## Similiar Image Finder<br/>

-A similar image finder tool for customers who wish to find products similar to one which they have an image of.
+A similar image finder tool for customers who wish to find products similar to one of which they have an image of.

 ## User Interface
-The GUI has tow pages for the Merchant/User:
+The GUI has two pages for the Merchant/User:

 ### Item Upload Page
 This page allows a Merchant to add an item to the database.
-In order to do this the Merchant must upload an image in .jpg/.png/.jpeg format and define the category the item should be added to.
-Currently there are only four categories based on item type and gender.
+In order to do this the Merchant must upload an image in .jpg/.png/.jpeg format and define the category to the item that should be added.
+Currently, there are only four categories based on item type and gender.

 ### Similar Item Finder
-A user can get similar image recommendation on this page.
-They simply have to upload an image and our custom trained Machine Learning model will compute similarity between the input image and the items already present in the database.
+A user can get similar image recommendations on this page.
+They simply have to upload an image and our custom-trained Machine Learning model will compute the similarity between the input image and the items already present in the database.
 A processing time of about 30 secs is expected to run the ML model on the input image.

 ## Example of using the GUI
 [GUI Demo](https://www.youtube.com/watch?v=XPiMd6PHYoc)